mikemolina/kalendas/README.md

         > cd kalendas-1.0.0
         > copy woe/Makefile.mgw .
         > make -f Makefile.mgw

+  4. If you not have root privileges to install the dependencies, you can install **kalendas** locally.
+Follow the steps in section 3 running the configure script so

+        $ ./configure --disable-nls
+  the perlscript will be installed in ~/kalendas/bin showing messages in spanish.

-  4. If you want install program from a repository git (as *GitHub*), first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo* and *pod2man* (included in your distribution Perl); in some distros UNIX/Linux some build
+  5. If you want install program from a repository git (as *GitHub*), first make sure have installed *GNU Autoconf*, *GNU Automake*, *GNU libiconv*, *GNU gettext*, *Texinfo* and *pod2man* (included in your distribution Perl); in some distros UNIX/Linux some build